Email: Click Here

 My name is Ms. Strogen and I am very excited to be your teacher this year!

 I would like to tell you a little bit about myself.
 I have been teaching for over 17 years.
 I have a Bachelors degree in Marketing and a Masters Degree in Education with a focus on Curriculum and Design.
 I have two sons and my husband is a Captain with the Mesa Fire and Medical Department.
 I love traveling, camping and hiking.
 I also love reading, math, science, coffee, art, gardening, writing and music.

 Parents: The following are suggested supply items.
 Your child is not required to purchase these items.
 If your child wishes to have their own school supplies you do not need to put names on their supplies.
 They can store their individual school items in a pencil box.
 In addition, we are a NO BACKPACK classroom this year.
 Instead I am asking students to use a large expandable folder or notebook to carry their homework and other school items in.
 There is a classroom tote for Lunch boxes.

 - (1) Box of Crayola Colored Pencils (The kind with erasers would be helpful but any will do)

 - (3-4) Boxes of #2 Pencils (Ticonderoga Brand Pencils are the best and last the longest)

 - (4) Paper pocket Folders in different colors (preferably red, yellow, blue, green)

-- (1) One Large expandable folder to hold all homework and daily items (please make sure this is a durable folder as it will be used daily to carry home homework items)
+- (1) Plastic folder to hold all homework and daily items (please make sure this is a durable folder as it will be used daily to carry home homework items)

 - (1) Box large glue sticks